Skip to main content

 Henley workshop 1

 The Henley International Business Masterclasses are an initiative developed in the International Business and Strategy unit at Henley Business School.
 The masterclasses are delivered in two sets each academic year, in the Autumn and Spring session.
-The Spring session 2023/2024 will consist of three masterclasses which will be taught in hybrid mode from 8 April to 11 April 2024 (see details below).
+The Autumn session 2024/2025 will consist of three masterclasses which will be taught in hybrid mode from 4 November to 8 November 2024 (see details below).
 The courses have been designed for face-to-face delivery, and participants are encouraged to attend in-person to benefit from face-to-face interactions, but those who are unable to travel to Reading will be able to attend the live sessions online via MS Teams.
 The masterclasses are offered to PhD students and post-doctoral researchers.

 Participants can either attend as formally enrolled students or as non-enrolled attendees.